 Using a person-centered approach, we can identify the individual's strengths and expertise and then leverage this information to open a door of possibilities.
-Our choice of communication techniques can pear be beavior change in people living with diabetes.
+Our choice of communication techniques can spark behavior change in people living with diabetes.

 Adopting this style of communication can be a dramatic shift for some providers.
 Think of it this way: In usual care, the diabetes healthcare provider steers the boat, brings the fuel, and charts the course.
-Using the person-centered approach, the provider is simply the rudder, serving as a evide and the individual steer.
+Using the person-centered approach, the provider is simply the rudder, serving as a guide, and the individual steers.

-O: Mindfully Listen to the individuals' problems and fears
+DO: Mindfully Listen to the individuals' problems and fears.

 The first strategy is carefully listening to the person's fears and concerns.
-If someone struggles with nutrition, medic, no behavioral changes, listen to the struggle, and try not for push, advise, or fix it.
-Listen and reflect on what you think is happening for the first few minutes, for example, reflecting back could go something like this: Taking medication is hard for you because you are not sure if they are really working; "Or," it's hard to eat more vegetables because you are not general truck driver."
-Or, "It sounds like you beliane yourself or having
+If someone struggles with nutrition, meds, or behavioral changes, listen to the struggle, and try not to push, advise, or fix it.
+Listen and reflect on what you think is happening for the first few minutes.
+For example, reflecting back could go something like this: "Taking medications is hard for you because you are not sure if they are really working."
+Or, "It's hard to eat more vegetables because you are a long-haul truck driver."
+Or, "It sounds like you blame yourself for having diabetes."

-Listening and then reflecting back on the struggles of the individual is the first phase o energizing the visit.
+Listening and then reflecting back on the struggles of the individual is the first phase of energizing the visit.